Some of you parents, grandparents or carers might recognise the following scenario:

 ‘Mummmmyyyyyy.
 I’m stuck!’

-Now it seems the toddler has got herself firmly wedged behind the sofa.
+Now it seems the little one has got herself firmly wedged behind the sofa.
 Emerge from Operation Rescue red-faced but triumphant: you found Skye from Paw Patrol while you were in there!

 ‘ I AM NOT AN OCTOPUS!!!!!!!!!’